-Overview – Model governance is important for all models, from simple spreadsheets to complex simulations.
+Overview – Model governance is important for all models, from those using simple spreadsheets to those including complex simulations.
 The level of governance should be proportionate to the risks associated with inappropriate processes used in modelling.
-This ISAP addresses how activities in which an actuary may be involved should be governed, rather than how these activities should be performed.

-Selecting an Existing Model If the actuary is selecting an existing model (whether developed in-house or by a third party) the actuary should:
+The actuary involved in selecting, modifying, developing, or using models should:

+Be satisfied that there is in place an appropriate model risk management framework that addresses identification of model risks, assessment of these risks, and appropriate actions to mitigate these risks such as adequate model validation, documentation, and process controls.

+Be satisfied that an appropriate model validation has taken place.
+For the purpose of this standard, validation includes assessments that the:

-Be satisfied that the capability of the model is consistent with the intended application, and the model is fit for this purpose.
-Examples of items that the actuary should consider, if applicable, include but are not limited to the data that might be available, the granularity and the quality of inputs, the appropriateness of the relationships recognized, and the model’s ability to capture possible volatility around expected values.
+Model reasonably fits its intended purpose.
+Examples of items that the actuary should consider, if applicable, include the availability, granularity, and quality of data and inputs required by the model, the appropriateness of the relationships recognized, and the model’s ability to generate an appropriate range of results around expected values;

+Model meets its specifications; and

+Results of the model can be appropriately reproduced.

+The validation should be performed by a team that did not develop the model, unless to do so imposes a burden that is disproportionate to the model risk.

+Understand the context in which the model will be used, how model input will be provided, and how the actuary expects the results of the model will be used.

+Selecting an Existing Model – The actuary who selects an existing model (whether developed in-house or by a third party) should:

+Understand the model.

-Understand the conditions under which the developer intended the model to be used, including any limitation of the model.
+Understand the conditions under which it is appropriate for the model to be used, including any limitations of the model.

-Be satisfied that there is adequate documentation of the model construction, including scope, purpose of the model, methodology and algorithms, statistical quality, and calibration.
+Be satisfied that there is adequate documentation of the model construction and operation (including where appropriate scope, purpose, methodology, statistical quality, calibration, and fitness for intended purpose), and of the conditions under which it is appropriate to use the model, including any limitations of the model.

-Be satisfied that the model has been appropriately reviewed and validated by a person/team not involved in developing the model, or otherwise arrange such review and validation.
-This validation should include an assessment that the model reasonably delivers its intended purpose and that the results of the model can be appropriately reproduced.

-Modifying an Existing Model If the actuary modifies an existing model, the actuaryshould:
+Modifying an Existing Model – The actuary who modifies an existing model should:

+Understand the model.

-Document any material impact of the changes on the model’s scope, purpose, statistical quality, calibration, and suitability for purpose.
+Document, as appropriate, the changes made to, and any material impact of the changes on, the model’s scope, purpose, methodology, statistical quality, calibration, fitness for intended purpose, and conditions under which it is appropriate to use the model, including any limitations of the model.

-Be satisfied that the modifications are appropriately reviewed and validated.

-Be satisfied that an adequate change control process is in place for the model.
-A change control process usually restricts unauthorized changes to the model, documents any changes made, and allows any changes to be rolled back.
+Be satisfied that an appropriate change control process is in place for the model.
+A change control process avoids unauthorized changes to the model, documents any changes made, and allows any changes to be reversed.

-Building a New Model If the actuary develops a new model, the actuary should:
+Developing a New Model – The actuary who develops a new model should:

-Document the model construction, including scope, purpose of the model, methodology and algorithms, statistical quality, calibration, and fitness for intended purpose.
+Document, as appropriate, the model design, construction, and operation (including where appropriate scope, purpose, methodology, statistical quality, calibration, and fitness for intended purpose), and conditions under which it is appropriate to use the model, including any limitations of the model.

-Be satisfied that there are appropriate validation processes throughout the model development process.

-Be satisfied that there is an appropriate model development and change control process that is followed.

-Using a Model The actuary should:
+Using a Model – The actuary who uses a model should:

-Be satisfied that there is appropriate model risk management in place, which includes identifying model risk, the assessment of these risks and mitigation actions which may need to be carried out.
+Understand the model.

 Be satisfied that the conditions to use the model are met.

 Be satisfied that there are appropriate controls on inputs and outputs of the model.

+Consider whenever the model is used, whether the validation described in 2.1.2. should be redone in whole or in part.

-Understand and, if appropriate, explain material differences between different runs of the model.
-In the case of stochastic models, be satisfied that there is an adequate control process for production runs and that a sufficient number of runs of the model are made, and understand the material differences between different runs of the model.
+Understand and, if appropriate, explain material differences between different runs of the model, and be satisfied that there is an adequate control process for production runs.
+In the case of stochastic models, be satisfied that a sufficient number of runs of the model are made, and understand the material differences between different runs of the model.

+Understand management actions or responses assumed within the model and consider whether any changes to the model are needed.